The contest is open to all undergraduate and graduate/professional students who are regularly enrolled in a degree program at Duke.

 - Annotated bibliography of the collection (50 item maximum), with each title numbered

-- A one-page statement describing how and why the collection as a whole was assembled
+- Short essay describing how and why the collection as a whole was assembled (2 page maximum)

-Winners of the contest will be eligible for entry into the National Collegiate Book Collecting Contest, supported by the Antiquarian Booksellers' Association of America, the Fellowship of American Bibliophilic Societies, the Center for the Book, and the Rare Books and Special Collections Division from the Library of Congress.
-First prize in the national contest is $2,500 and an invitation to the awards ceremony at the Library of Congress in Washington, DC.
+Winners of the Nadell Prize will be eligible for entry into the National Collegiate Book Collecting Contest.
+First prize in the national contest is awarded $2,500 and a trip to the awards ceremony at the Library of Congress.

 The Nadell Prize for Book Collecting is named for Dr. Andrew T. Nadell M'74, who began collecting rare books when he was a student at Duke.
 He now collects early books and manuscripts on the learned professions and skilled trades, an expansion of his earlier interest in medicine as a profession.
 With his wife, Eleanore Edwards Ramsey, he also collects the nineteenth-century Gothic Revival.
 He credits his interest in rare books to two of his mentors at Duke, Professor of Medical Bibliography G.S.T.
 Cavanagh and Professor of the History of Medicine Gert H. Brieger.
 A special thanks to Dr. Nadell for his generous support of the Prize.